jekomaster/jekomaster.github.io/README.md

 The more complex, yet viable alternative is setting up the Wi-Fi connection directly within the Arch Linux installation environment.
 MacBooks, especially older models like the 2014 version, often use proprietary Broadcom wireless chips, which can make this process tricky.
 These chips require proprietary drivers (such as broadcom-wl or b43-firmware) to function correctly on Linux.

 #### Loading Wi-Fi Drivers
-To get the Wi-Fi working during the Arch installation, you may need to pre-download the necessary drivers onto a USB drive or another storage device, then install them in the live environment.
+Loading Wi-Fi drivers: To get the Wi-Fi working during the Arch installation, you have some options; to pre-download the necessary drivers onto a USB drive or another storage device (usb-drive), repository method. then install them in thelive environment.
+Second and effective solution, to burn a custom iso installer with the drivers loaded in it.

 #### NetworkManager Setup
 Once the drivers are installed, using tools like `iwctl` (part of `iwd`) or `NetworkManager` in the live environment can help establish a Wi-Fi connection.
 This step requires a bit of command-line work to scan for available networks, connect, and verify the connection before proceeding with the actual installation.